The-CORE/blog/raw/infinity_trees/body.md

 there are different sizes of it.
-I am going to reference certain sets of numbers being the same size (integers, positive integers, negative integers, odd numbers, even numbers, rational numbers, etc. (I may also refer to sets of this size as countable)) and more importantly some perhaps not being the same size.
+I am going to reference certain sets of numbers being the same size (integers, positive integers, negative integers, odd numbers, even numbers, rational numbers, etc. (I may also refer to sets of this particular size as countable)) and more importantly some perhaps not being the same size.
 The core idea about these sets being, or not being, the same size is quite simple though (at least to my understanding): if you can match one set up one for one with the other, without ever running out of either set, then they are the same size.
 If you can't match them one-to-one, then, the set that didn't 'run out' is larger.

 <br>